nodejs/corepack/README.md

 the package manager used in the local project, and update the project to use it.

-Unlike `corepack use` this command doesn't accept/need a version range, as it will always select the latest available version from the same major line.
-Should you need to upgrade to a new major, use an explicit `corepack use {name}@^{version}` call.
+Unlike `corepack use` this command doesn't take a package manager name nor a version range, as it will always select the latest available version from the same major line.
+Should you need to upgrade to a new major, use an explicit `corepack use {name}@latest` call.

 ## Environment Variables